 Parke House reserves the right to make changes to the privacy statement at any time without prior consultation.
-These changes will however be posted and outlined on the website page along with revision date.
+These changes will, however, be posted and outlined on the website page along with revision date.

 Detail how to contact Parke House Nursing Home if there is a complaint or concern

-Parke House Nursing Home aim to meet the highest standards when collecting and using personal information.
+Parke House Nursing Home aims to meet the highest standards when collecting and using personal information.
 As part of our data protection process, we will be seeking your feedback in relation to the way you feel we manage your data.
 We encourage people to bring concerns to our attention and we take any complaints we receive very seriously.
 You can submit a complaint to

 Therese O’Reilly: (Data Protection Officer)